IDR/idr0101-payne-insitugenomeseq/scripts/README.md

 python /uod/idr/metadata/idr0101-payne-insitugenomeseq/scripts/csv_to_points.py
 ```

-For each processed Image such as `cell01_processed` in each Dataset of the `experimentB` Project, the script
+For each processed Image such as `cell01_processed`, the script
 will open the corresponding CSV file, e.g:

 ```